ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 so the only information we need is a pointer to the *top* of the stack.

     datatype LinkedStack implements Stack:
-        top: Node = null    // Pointer to the top of the stack
-        size: Int = 0       // Size of the stack
+        top = null   // Pointer to the top node of the stack size = 0     // Size of the stack

 Note that we also added a variable *size* storing the number of elements.
 This is in theory unnecessary, but without it the only way of knowing the size